 What If My Lawn Is Full of Crabgrass in Summer?

 The instructions above are geared to readers with the forethought to inquire about prevention, which must be undertaken when seeds are about to germinate in spring.
-But what if you're reading this article in summer, after becoming aware of a crabgrass invasion in your lawn?
-For you, it's too late to use a crabgrass preventer.
+But what crabgrass has already invaded your lawn?
+In that case, it's too late to use a crabgrass preventer.

-However, post emergent herbicides tend to be effective only at killing young plants.
+However, post-emergent herbicides tend to be effective only at killing young plants.
 Because these young plants are small, they are very difficult to spot in a lawn.
-You must be vigilant in detecting them and prompt in applying the post emergent herbicide to kill them.
+You must be vigilant in detecting them and prompt in applying the post-emergent herbicide to kill them.
 That is why such a herbicide is far less easy to use than preemergent herbicides for killing crabgrass.
-I present some examples of post emergent herbicides, along with tips on how to use them, in my article on along with tips on how to use them, in my article on the best crabgrass killers.

-"But do I really need chemicals for crabgrass control?" you ask.
-The answer is, No. While the best way to kill crabgrass is with preemergent herbicides, the best way to control it is by having healthy green grass.
-Here are some ways to promote lawn health -- at the expense of crabgrass:
+Do you really need chemicals for crabgrass control?
+The answer is no. While the best way to kill crabgrass is with preemergent herbicides, the best way to control it is by having healthy green grass.
+Here are some ways to promote lawn health—at the expense of crabgrass:

 - Fertilize (compost is fine) more heavily in autumn than spring.
 By autumn, frosts will have already killed any crabgrass.